 Minnesota Lawyers for the Arts is pleased to connect eligible artists in need of legal assistance to one of our partner law firms for pro bono legal representation.
 Please read the information below carefully before submitting your application.
-Once you've read this page, complete the form below and one of our staff will follow up with you.
+Once you've read this page, complete the intake form here and one of our staff will follow up with you.
 If you need assistance with scanning documents or completing your application, contact us.

 Who is eligible for pro bono representation?